Skip Navigation

 4.4.2 GHG Emission Management

 In 2020, Alberta implemented the Technology Innovation and Emissions Reduction (TIER) system to manage emissions from large industrial emissions by encouraging energy-intensive facilities to reduce emissions and invest in clean technology.
-TIER requires facilities. in the electricity sector to achieve a “good-as-best-gas” emissions benchmark.
+TIER requires facilities in the electricity sector to achieve a “good-as-best-gas” emissions benchmark.
 Prior to 2023, this benchmark was set at 0.37 tonnes of CO2e per MW-hour.
 Benchmark stringency will increase on an annual basis between 2023 and 2030, during which time the emissions benchmark will shift from 0.3626 to 0.3108 tonnes of CO2e per MW-hour.
 Emitters may achieve the specified emissions benchmark in different ways, including purchasing credits from facilities that have exceeded their emission reduction targets or paying into a TIER fund.

 5. British Columbia — Power Industry and Laws

-British Columbia has a regulated electricity market.
-The British Columbia Utilities Commission (BCUC) is an independent regulatory agency that regulates electricity utilities pursuant to the Utilities Commission Act (UCA).
 British Columbia has a provincially owned utility company, known as BC Hydro.
 It is responsible for delivering power generation and transmission to users in the province and has a virtual monopoly over these activities in the province.

 There are no significant subsidies or incentives for power generation entrants in British Columbia.
 There are no specific barriers to investment in the British Columbia power sector by non-resident individuals or corporations.
 However, in certain circumstances, the change of control of any utility regulated by the BCUC may require approval from the BCUC, which is charged with the responsibility of determining whether such a change of control is in the public interest.

 There is no open power market in British Columbia that is comparable to the markets in Ontario and Alberta.
 Any person who owns or operates equipment or facilities for the production, generation, storage, transmission, sale, deliver or provision of electricity, natural gas, steam or any other agent for the production of light, heat, cold or power to or for the public or a corporation for compensation is regulated as a public utility under the UCA, subject to several exceptions.
 The BCUC regulates and oversees the operation of all public utilities, including establishing service standards and prescribing rates.
-Further, any person wishing to develop and operate a power generating facility must generally obtain a “certificate of public convenience and necessity” from the BCUC before beginning the construction or operation of a public utility plant or system, or an extension of either.
+Further, any person wishing to develop and operate power generating facility must generally obtain a “certificate of public convenience and necessity” from the BCUC before beginning the construction or operation of a public utility plant or system, or an extension of either.

 British Columbia has a large number of First Nations (Indigenous Peoples) that claim virtually all of the provincial land base as their traditional territory.
 As a result, legal requirements exist that may require a power developer to enter into consultations with relevant First Nations to determine the potential impact, if any, of the project on the First Nations people.
 Accommodation measures may be required to be undertaken by proponents for such impacts.
 Therefore, project proponents often reach “impact benefit agreements” or similar commercial arrangements with affected First Nations.
 Similar consultations and accommodation measures are required in all of Canada’s provinces and territories if a project may affect a First Nations group.